ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Type aliases do not create new types at runtime; they are purely for the benefit of the type system and the developer.
 `UserIDs` are treated exactly as `List[int]` by a type checker.
-You can create aliases for any type; for example the union `Number = Union[int, float]`.
+You can create aliases for any type; for example, the union `Number = Union[int, float]`.

 ### `NewType`

-A type alias is a notational convienience, but it doesn't create a new type recognized by the type checker.
+A type alias is a notational convenience, but it doesn't create a new type recognized by the type checker.
 `NewType` does create a new, distinct type, preventing accidental misuse of similar underlying types.
-In general you'll want to use `NewType` instead of type aliasing:
+In general, you'll want to use `NewType` instead of type aliasing:

 ```python
 # new_type.py